caroliina/shopping-cart/README.md

 ## Description

 This is a simple SPA for an online shop.
-When a product is added/removed the values and discounts are changed accordingly in order summary.
+When a product is added/removed the total values and discounts are changed accordingly in order summary.

 ## Quick start